What Games Can I Play with My Puppy?

 Tug-of-War is a favorite game and can actually be a great tool to help you train your puppy to drop a toy on command.
 Hold on to your puppy’s favorite toy and offer it to him until he grabs.
 Tug back and forth with him.
 You can play like you’re pulling harder than you really are (he’s a puppy, after all), and let him have it every once in a while!
 Praise him when he “wins” but make sure he has played by the rules!
 Even if it is an accident, your puppy should not grab or bite onto anything that isn’t the toy.
 If he does, that should be your cue to end the game.
 Give your puppy kibbles of food if he drops the toy when you say “drop it” during the game.
 Eventually, he’ll learn to drop the toy on command without expecting a treat.

 Agility games—a fancy name for games that get your puppy moving and thinking—burn off calories and energy and they increase your puppy’s coordination and confidence.
 Puppies love the challenge of jumping, negotiating obstacles and getting the praise you give when they do well.
 Create an obstacle course in your living room with blankets and chairs.
 Use treats or kibble to lure your puppy and follow alongside as he follows the course, rewarding him when he conquers the obstacles and cheering as he does well.
 If you are feeling ambitious, you can create a course outside in the yard or at the park with cones, hula-hoops and other objects, and invite other puppies to join.
 Get creative!
-Learn about the basics of puppy exercise and play here.
+Learn more about puppy exercise, play and care here.